 | C I R C U S |

-“So, last week Wednesday, I went here”
+“So, for the first time, I went here”

 Paula and I escaped to a wild place where elephants, donkeys and long-legged dogs once lived amongst each other in the very heart of Covent Garden.
 Back in the 1930’s the site of CIRCUS was previously the Coulson’s Garage & Stables; housing animals of the West End shows who then starred alongside ‘whirling dancers’ and ‘swarthy figures’.
 We were amazed by the inviting interiors, and even though we went during the evening their lights were still shining bright, creating an ambient environment for the show that was yet to be performed!